 The friends and family of Louise Ward established a fellowship to be awarded each

-year to a student in the School of Communication Sciences and Disorders (formerly
+year to a student in the School of Communication Sciences and Disorders at The University

-honor is presented to a student who exhibits some of the valued qualities
+of Memphis.
+This honor is presented to a student who exhibits some of the valued qualities

-that Louise

-possessed to include being a client-centered clinician with sensitivity for clients
+that Louise possessed to include being a client-centered clinician with sensitivity

-and families; one who recognizes the uniqueness in all individuals; and is ever investigating
+for clients and families; one who recognizes the uniqueness in all individuals; and

-his/her self as a person.
-A monetary award accompanies a plaque for the recipient.
+is ever investigating his/her self as a person.
+A monetary award accompanies a plaque

 Marion G. Evans Award